julienherrero/awesome-list/README.md

 - [mwarning/trigger](https://github.com/mwarning/trigger) - Android app to lock/unlock/ring doors.
 Supports generic HTTPS/SSH/Bluetooth/MQTT and Nuki Smartlock.
 - [mykola-kichatov/android-clean-template](https://github.com/mykola-kichatov/android-clean-template) - Simple Android app, that can be used as a template for general Android native apps
 - [nacular/doodle](https://github.com/nacular/doodle) - A pure Kotlin UI framework for the Web and Desktop.
+- [nameisjayant/composeOneScreens](https://github.com/nameisjayant/composeOneScreens) - Aim of this repository is to design single screen page UIS with Jetpack Compose (more focus on the complex ui's).
 - [naverz/Antonio](https://github.com/naverz/Antonio) - Android library for the adapter view (RecyclerView, ViewPager, ViewPager2)
 - [ncapdevi/FragNav](https://github.com/ncapdevi/FragNav) - An Android library for managing multiple stacks of fragments
 - [nesk/akkurate](https://github.com/nesk/akkurate) - The expressive validation library for Kotlin